deco-cx/hector/explain/hector.md

 ### 6.1 AI Object Generation for Schema Creation

-The application leverages the Webdraw SDK's Object Generation API to create JSON Schema definitions for JSON actions:
+The application leverages the Webdraw SDK's Object Generation API to create JSON Schema definitions for JSON actions.
+This specialized implementation ensures that generated schemas are valid and properly structured.

+**Implementation Details:**
-- **generateObject()**: This specialized API endpoint creates structured data following a provided schema
+- **generateObject()**: The system uses this specialized API endpoint with a meta-schema to generate valid JSON Schema documents
 - **Schema Generation Flow**:
   1. User clicks "Use AI" button next to the Schema field
-  2. A specialized modal appears for Schema generation
+  2. A modal appears for Schema generation
   3. User enters a description of the data structure they need
+  4. The system detects that this is a Schema field for a JSON action
-  4. The system calls generateObject() with a meta-schema to produce a valid JSON Schema
+  5. It calls generateObject() with a meta-schema that includes a jsonSchema property
+  6. If successful, the generated schema is extracted from the response and formatted as JSON
-  5. If successful, the generated schema is inserted into the Schema field
+  7. The formatted schema is inserted into the Schema field
-  6. If unsuccessful, the system falls back to text generation
+  8. If unsuccessful, the system falls back to text generation with specific instructions

 - **Benefits**:
   - More accurate and valid JSON Schemas compared to text-based generation
   - Proper schema structure with correct types, validations, and nested objects
   - More intuitive interface for users who may not be familiar with JSON Schema syntax
   - Enhanced reliability with fallback mechanisms

-- **Model Selection for JSON Generation**:
+- **Technical Implementation**:
+  - The system detects Schema fields in JSON actions via field ID and title
+  - Uses a specialized meta-schema with a jsonSchema object property
-  - JSON generation supports the same model options as text generation
+  - Comprehensive error handling with fallback to text generation
-  - Models include options like Best, Fast, and specific models from providers (anthropic, openai, deepseek, mistral, etc.)
-  - Model selection affects the quality and style of the generated JSON content
-  - Different models may be better suited for different types of JSON structures
+  - Proper JSON formatting with indentation for better readability
+  - Clear success/error messages to guide users

 ### 6.2 Example Payload Configuration